 The rest of this work is organized as follows.
 Section 2 provides a brief description of the lagoon and its characteristics.
 In Section 3, the governing equations for simulations are presented.
-Section 4 provides details on the work that has been accomplished to develop a numerical model representation of the western circulation cell of the lagoon.
+Section 4 provides details on the work that has been accomplished to develop a finite element mesh of the western circulation cell of the lagoon.
 In Section 5, results of the simulations of hydro-sediment-morphodynamic processes in the Ria Formosa lagoon are presented.
 Final conclusions are given in Section 6.